 Crashed July 5, 1945

-Assigned to the 360th Service Group, part of the Far East Air Force Combat Replacement and Training Center (FEAF CRTC).
+Assigned to the 5th Air Force (5th AF), 360th Service Group (360th SrG) part of the Far East Air Force Combat Replacement and Training Center (FEAF CRTC).
 No known nickname or nose art.

-On July 5, 1945 took off from Nadzab Airfield on a training mission over Wewak.
-Flying over the Sepik River at 5,000', both engines failed.
-Carter was able to successfully bailed out.
+On July 5, 1945 took off from Nadzab Airfield piloted by 2nd Lt.
+John P. Carter on a training mission over Wewak.
+Over the Sepik River at 5,000' both engines failed and Carter bailed out successfully.
 His P-38 crashed into the swamp nearby.

 Fate of the Pilot

 Carter landed unhurt in kunai grass swamp roughly 250 yards from the Karawari River near the Sepik River approximately 10 miles northeast of Lake Chambri.
 He was equipped with only a pint of water and a D-ration bar of chocolate.

 On the ground, Carter was immediately spotted and buzzed by another P-38s in his flight.
 Afterwards, a search and rescue mission was planned to recover him.

 On July 6, 1945 in the morning, a pair of B-25 Mitchells buzzed him and dropped emergency rations and supplies, but they fell wide and were never located by Carter.
 Meanwhile, Catalina A24-44 attempted to unable to rescue him, but was too large to land in the Karawari River.
 Rather, a smaller RAAF Walrus seaplane was needed.